laravel/vapor-docs/1.0/projects/environments.md

 ## Layers

-The `layers ` configuration option allows you to specify the lambda layers that should be available to the deployment.
+The `layers ` configuration option allows you to specify the Lambda layers that should be available to the deployment.
 Vapor has built-in support for the following layers:

 - vapor:php-7.3
 - vapor:php-7.4
 - vapor:php-7.4:imagick

-To use different layers, you can provide the [layer ARN](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
+To use different layers, you can provide the [layer ARN](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) in your `vapor.yml` file:

 ```yaml
 id: 2